 2014 – Onwards

-FUNPARK was founded by artist Karen Therese who grew up in Bidwill, Mt Druitt in the 1980’s, returning back to Bidwill as an adult in 2012 she saw the community was in a critical need.
-The community had been forgotten and left to endure profound poverty, social isolation with thousands of young people without sports or cultural engagement even the local shop had been abandoned and children were buying lollies and milk from the local bottle shop.
+FUNPARK was founded by artist Karen Therese.
+After growing up in Bidwill, Mt Druitt in the 1980’s and returning back to Bidwill as an adult in 2012, she saw the community was in a critical need.
+The community had been forgotten and left to endure profound poverty, social isolation with thousands of young people without sports or cultural engagement.
+Even the local shop had been abandoned, and children were buying lollies and milk from the local bottle shop.

 Home to large Aboriginal, Pacific Islander and migrant populations, Bidwill is a suburb in Sydney’s outer west with the highest proportion of public housing in NSW.
 It’s a complex and heavily stigmatised community – often associated with social and economic disadvantage, and crime.